rhdemo/rh-sso/README.md

 All clusters setup working with JDG
 -----------------------------------
-On real servers (AWS, GCE, Azure), there is always project "datagrid" with deployed JDG server (more accurately it is Infinispan server 9.2.0).
+On real servers (AWS, GCE, Azure), there needs to be project "datagrid" with deployed JDG server (more accurately it is Infinispan server 9.2.0).
 Every cluster has the JDG available as a service.
-Any other pods, even from different projects (EG. RHSSO), can connect to it through Hotrod protocol on `jdg-app-hotrod.datagrid.svc:11222` .
+Any other pods, even from different projects (EG. RHSSO), can connect to JDG through Hotrod protocol on `jdg-app-hotrod.datagrid.svc:11222` .

+This example assumes that JDG servers on various clusters communicate with each other through JGroups RELAY2 protocol.
+Steps how to setup and deploy JDG servers are outside of scope of this README as it's more related to JDG rather than RH SSO.

 Steps to deploy:
 1. In the config file `../secretstuff/sso/config` , make sure that:
 * Property `PROJECT` is set to some value, so it doesn't clash with other potentially existing projects on the cluster.
-* Properties `AWS_LOGIN_CMD`, `AZR_LOGIN_CMD` and `GCE_LOGIN_CMD` are properly configured and contain oc login command with your token.
-When you are logged through web UI into any cluster, you can click on your name in right top corner and then click `Copy Login Command` .
-Then copy/paste this into appropriate variable.
 * JDG related properties are configured like this (Explanation: We want JDG integration enabled.
 JDG host and port are available on all 3 clusters through the service with well-known name as described above.
 JDG_SITE is autodetected according to cluster in which you are logged on, so it's not needed to configure this property):